Configuring runners

 A meter can be enabled to provide the rate of transfer for uploads and downloads.

 You can set a maximum time for cache upload and download with the CACHE_REQUEST_TIMEOUT setting.
-This setting can be useful when slow cache uploads substantially increase the duration of your job.
+Use this setting when slow cache uploads substantially increase the duration of your job.

 variables: